Buckeyes

 Please enable JavaScript in your browser to complete this form.

 Buckeyes are a great addition to a holiday dessert platter or a treat to have on hand when you need something sweet.
-They are creamy balls of goodness and such a cinch to make.
+They pair well with these soft gingerbread cookies and classic shortbread cookies.

-round truffle like chocolates on parchment with what looks like a lighter color to the shell of each
+round truffle like chocolates on parchment paper with what looks like a lighter color to the shell of each.

 • Powdered Sugar: this sweetens up the candy and helps everything stick together, it’s a bit like the “flour” to your candy